-The College of Technology's Ph.D. program requires students to successfully demonstrate an adequate level of competence as documented by their individual performance on two examinations.
-These examinations are scheduled during the middle (Preliminary) and end (Final) periods of the student's program.
+The College of Technology's Ph.D. program requires students to successfully demonstrate an adequate level of competence as documented by their individual performance on examinations.
+Both master's plus and direct to Ph.D. students take preliminary examinations near the end of their coursework.
+Direct to Ph.D. students take an additional qualifying examination.